tower-rs/tower/guides/inventing-service.md

 Types like `Timeout` and `JsonContentType` are typically called "middleware" since they wrap another `Service` and transform the request or response in some way.
-Whereas types like `RequestHandler` is typically called "leaf services" since it sits at the leaves of a tree of nested services.
+Whereas types like `RequestHandler` is typically called a "leaf service" since it sits at the leaves of a tree of nested services.
 The actual responses are normally produced in leaf services and modified by middlewares.